SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 * The system continuously adjusts the mixer settings, but changes in gas composition and temperature during the smelting process may lead to worse mixing accuracy.
 * Don't copy scripts from sample world.
 They may not contain all the latest improvements over the code in the repository.
 * You don't need to turn on all ICs, only the Main and Recipe ones.
 * You can connect PreProcessing pump to the cold pipe if your "cold" gas hotter than 430K.
-Don't forget to change the tank on the IC dials in that case.
+Don't forget to change the tank on the IC dials in this case.
 ### Error messages from klaxon
 * Fire - you have volatiles in your pipes/tanks.
 Remove or burn it.
 * Temperature low - your hot gas isn't hot enough.